ThomazFelipe/chat-tcp/README.md

 &&
 > java Peer

-Type IP's user which you wish connect and chat.
+Type IP's user which you wish connect and talk.